Scille/parsec-cloud/docs/hosting/maintenance/backup_restore.rst

 Restore all objects to an S3 bucket

-To restore data from backup, use the ``aws s3 sync`` command in the opposite direction, i.e. from the local directory to the S3 bucket.
+To restore data from backup, use :command:`aws s3 sync` in the opposite direction, i.e. from the local directory to the S3 bucket.

 .. code-block:: shell